Product Gifting vs. Product Seeding:

 - Overlap between their audience demographics and your customer profile

-- Whether they’ve posted about similar products organically before
+- Whether they have posted about similar products organically before

 Step 2: Personalize Every Outreach

-The outreach message sets the tone.
+The outreach message sets the tone for any product gifting collaboration.
 A mass-blast DM that starts with “Hi [Name]!” lands in the delete folder.
-A short, specific note that references a recent post, names the exact product you want to send, and explains why you thought of them specifically — that gets replies.
+A short, specific note that references a recent post, names the exact product you want to send, and explains why you thought of them specifically gets replies.

 Keep it under four sentences.
 Flattery and verbosity both kill response rates.